Tips for a winning entry

 #4 It takes longer than you think

 Don’t leave it to the last week to start on your submission!
-Start the entry process early, find the time and head space to complete the submission.
-You can edit your submission any time during open for entries 1 May to 30 June 2019.
+Start the entry process early, and find the time and headspace to complete the submission.
+You can edit your submission any time during open for entries from 3 May to 31 July 2022.

 #5 Get support with writing the submission